Malnutrition robs children of their futures

 - We form partnerships with existing aid providers, which reduces cost and duplication.
 This is a very cost effective approach.

-- We can link in with existing aid projects – most people who are in challenging situations also require nutritious food.
-This is as applicable in places like South Sudan, where people are in conflict and turning to ‘bush’ foods to survive.
+- We can link in with existing aid projects – most people in challenging situations also require nutritious food.
+The FPS approach is is as applicable in places where people are in conflict and turning to ‘bush’ foods to survive.

 - A partner only needs to give FPS information on where the project is and FPS can create the publications as described above.
 Field trips to determine suitable plants are not required, as the FPI database contains all the required information.